ag-sanjjeev/Front-End-Development/pages-and-themes/under-construction-page/README.md

-# Unauthorized Page:
+# Under Construction Page:

-A simple, animated unauthorized response page design.
+A simple and animated under construction page design.
 It is made with HTML, AnimateCSS, Font Awesome Icons, Bootstrap and jQuery.

 ### Screenshots: